Missouri DWI Lawyers

 Driver's License Consequences

-in a Missouri DWI arrest there are two separate cases: the court case, and the driver's license case, which is filed by the Department of Revenue against the driver's license.
-If you are arrested for DWI, you have only 15 days from the date of arrest to have a hearing.Suspension Penalties
+in a Missouri DWI arrest there are two separate cases; the DWI criminal case, and the civil administrative alcohol action taken by the Department of Revenue against the driver's license.
+If you are arrested for DWI and blow over the legal limit, you have only 15 days from the date of arrest to request an administrative hearing or your license automatically will be suspended (1st offense) or revoked (2nd offense within 5 years or subsequent offense).
+Time is of the essence.
+Contact us for a FREE consultation with a top MO DWI defense lawyer.
+Don't wait.
+The time to "lawyer up" is now!Suspension Penalties

-If a Sustain Order is issued after the administrative hearing:
+If an administrative hearing is not requested or if a Sustain Order is issued after the administrative hearing:

 - FIRST TIME FAILURE OF A TEST: For a driver with no alcohol related law enforcement contacts within the previous five years, driving privileges are suspended for 30 days followed by 60 days of Restricted Driving Privilege.
-The restricted license is available upon showing proof of insurance before the 30 days suspension has expired.
+The restricted license is available upon showing proof of financial responsibility (SR-22 Filing proof of insurance) before the 30 days suspension has expired.
 The restriction allows a person to drive "in connection with a person's business, occupation or employment, and to and from an alcohol education and treatment program" only.
-This goes on the person's driving record and stays for five years.
+The DWI administrative alcohol suspension appears on the person's driving record.

-- SECOND AND SUBSEQUENT FAILURES OF A TEST: Driving privileges are suspended for one year.
-You are not eligible for a hardship license.
-This goes on the person's driving record and stays for five years.
+- SECOND AND SUBSEQUENT FAILURES OF A TEST: Driving privileges are revoked for one year.
+During an administrative alcohol DWI one-year revocation, the driver is not eligible for a hardship license.

-You have the right to appeal the administrative suspension of your drivers licence to the circuit court of the county that you where arrested in.
-A petition for review of a license revocation must be filed within 15 days of the date that the suspension was mailed by the court.
-If an appeal is taken, the matter is heard anew by a judge in a courtroom and the administrative hearing is treated as though it never happened.
-These appeals are usually handled by the Department of Revenue.
+You have the right to appeal the administrative suspension of your drivers license to the circuit court of the county in which you were arrested for DWI.
+A "Trial De Novo" must be filed within 15 days of the date that the suspension was mailed by the Department of Revenue administrative alcohol hearing examiner.
+If an appeal is taken, the matter is heard anew by a judge.
+The issues are the same and the Department of Revenue has the burden of proof.
+Statements made under oath during the administrative hearing may be used in the Trial De Novo and in the criminal DWI case.

 Hardship License